Iterable/iterable-web-sdk/README.md

 To allow JavaScript to run in these new tabs:

-- Where you call our `initialize` method in your app, import and call `config`.
+- Where you call our `initialize` method in your app, import and call `config` just before.

 ```
 config.setConfig({dangerouslyAllowJsPopups: true});